Luas: Track and rolling stock

 The silver Alstom Citadis trams, manufactured in La Rochelle, France, reach a top speed of 70 km/h on off-street sections, but travel at a slower speed on-street where conflicts with other vehicles and pedestrians can occur.
 The 26 initial Red Line '3000' Class trams were 30 m long Citadis 301 configurations with a capacity of 256.
-The 14 Green Line '4000 Class' trams, each 40 m long Citadis 401 configurations, have a capacity of 358 including two wheelchairs.
+The 14 initial Green Line '4000 Class' trams, each 40 m long Citadis 401 configurations, have a capacity of 358 including two wheelchairs.
 Starting in 2007, all the Red line trams were upgraded to 40 m by inserting two more articulated sections, with the last one converted by June 2008.
 Both configurations of tramcars are fully compatible with both the Red and the Green Lines.

 26 new 43-metre Citadis 402 trams, numbered as the '5000 Class', were ordered for delivery in early 2009.
 These are 100% low-floor configuration and solely operate on the Green Line, with the 4000 Class trams cascaded to the Red Line after the entire 5000 Class had been introduced.